Tim de Noble

 De Noble is active in the profession and in the community.
-He is an at large member of the Kansas chapter of the American Institute of Architects' board of directors.
+He was appointed by Kansas Gov. Sam Brownback to the State Building Advisory Commission.
+He is university liaison to the Kansas chapter of the American Institute of Architects' board of directors.
 He previously served on the board of directors of the Arkansas chapter of the American Institute of Architects and as chair of the northwest Arkansas section of the American Institute of Architects in 2004.
 Recently he has served as a consultant for the review of the architecture program at Florida International University and as a panelist on Library Journals' Landmark Libraries' Competition.

 Born and raised in Little Rock, de Noble earned a bachelor of science in architecture from the University of Texas at Arlington in 1986 and a master of architecture from Syracuse University in 1992.
 He and his wife, Anne de Noble, have three sons.